-My Roommate Has Covid.
+My Roommate Has COVID.
 Now What?

-- The federal public health emergency for COVID-19 ends May 11, 2023.
+- The federal public health emergency for COVID-19 ended May 11, 2023.

 - Outbreaks will continue to occur, and many students will have to live in close proximity to a roommate who has COVID-19.